bhavinkarani/microservicesDemo/README.md

 These is Demo application for demonstrating microservices.
 In this case I have created application about cart management of an online store.
 This application could be very huge hence I am depicting only for very small part of the application

+# Architecture
+Architecture of online stores can be lot complicated.
+I have tried to draw it as much as possible, but still tere are many areas which in themselves can be further architected
+This is the simple architectural drawing of the system.
+Link :

 This demo consists of 5 main micro serviecs developed using spring boot:

 	-	CART-SERVICE (port: 9001)  ( this microservice talks to other microservie to complete its functionality)